Stefano Politi Markovina

 Read More

-Belchite, ghost town of the Spanish Civil War
+Belchite, ghost town of Spanish Civil War

 In 1937, during the Spanish Civil War, the town of Belchite (Aragon) was destroyed in a fierce battle between loyalist Spanish Republican forces and General Franco's rebel forces.
 A new town was built later near the ruins while the old Belchite was abandoned.
 If you like shooting ghost towns this is the place to go in Spain.